Salesforce.com: A Forensic Review On What Has Been An Unattractive Investment

 So far this year, CFFO has increased by 21%.
 The increase is being driven by small but noticeable improvements in GAAP expense ratios (although the word small might be replaced by microscopic in terms of GAAP Q3 expense ratios).
 In addition, balance sheet items have contributed significantly to cash flow this year as the decrease in receivables more or less mirrors the decrease in deferred revenues.

-But the fact is that the increase in CFFO - and in free cash flow which is up by an even less impressive 15% year to date - is probably a factor that has led to the compression of valuation metrics.
+But the fact is that the increase in CFFO - and in free cash flow, which is up by an even less impressive 15% year to date - is probably a factor that has led to the compression of valuation metrics.
 Last year, CFFO grew by 37% and free cash flow rose by 51%.

 Will CFFO and free cash flow growth catch up to the progression of revenues and reported profits?
 The company doesn't provide all that much insight into those kinds of questions.
 Just how much of the slowdown in the growth of deferred revenues has to do with annual billings at this point is not easy to measure.
 Many investors do not like to consider changes in the growth rate of a sub-headline number as dispositive in looking at valuation metrics.
 I think, however, that the slowdown in the growth of CFFO and free cash flow probably has had more to do with the reluctance of institutional investors to commit to this name than is probably appreciated by many.
 And again, I would be hard pressed to develop a scenario in which cash flow metrics are likely to grow at accelerating rates in fiscal 2018.